-The first thing I want to say about that,

-Canada was quite active in the drafting and negotiation of

-the Declaration.
-They would send an entire herd of lawyers

-to every meeting, and they were very careful.
-They were

-very, very careful about the language.
+2 The first thing I want to say about that, especially in this context, is that the Government of Canada was quite active in the drafting and negotiation of the Declaration.
+They would send an entire herd of lawyers to every meeting, and they were very careful.
+They were 7 very, very careful about the language.